 Austin-based Registered Dietitian Nutritionist and Certified Eating Disorder Specialist

 About Anna Marie

-I am a Registered Dietitian (RD) and Certified Eating Disorder Specialist (CEDS) with a passion for helping people improve the relationship with food and their bodies.
+I am a Registered Dietitian (RD) and Certified Eating Disorder Specialist (CEDS) with a passion for helping people improve their relationships with food and their bodies.
 I take a Health at Every Size® (HAES) approach to nutrition, which means that I do not believe weight is a valid indicator of health.
 I believe in making behavior goals, not weight goals.
 I use an intuitive eating model to help others improve their relationship with food.
 Both HAES and intuitive eating are evidence-based models.
 I work with individuals virtually and in-person.

-There are 10 principles of intuitive eating, but the first and most important is to reject the diet mentality.
+There are 10 principles of intuitive eating, and the first and most important is to reject the diet mentality.
 When we are stuck in a dieting mindset, foods are labeled as good and bad and exercise is used as punishment for eating.
 Intuitive eating is all about listening to your body and responding to internal hunger/fullness cues, in addition to challenging negative food thoughts.
 When intuitive eating is embraced, food is food and is not inherently good or bad.
 Movement is a means of enjoyment, not earning our food.

-The essence of HAES is that weight does not equal health and weight is not a choice.
+Weight does not equal health and weight is not a choice.
 Health enhancement and respectful care are two of the pillars of HAES.
-Health should be promoted and bodies should be respected, regardless of the number on the scale.
-HAES means that every body can be healthy, regardless of size.
-It is not anti-weight loss.
-This approach is anti the pursuit of weight loss.
+Health is promoted and all bodies are respected.
+In this framework, every body can be healthy, regardless of size or shape.
+This approach is not anti-weight loss, it's anti the pursuit of intentional weight loss.
 When overall health (and not a number on the scale) is the goal, weight may or may not change but health outcomes can improve.

 Please do not hesitate to get in touch if you have any questions.

 "Food is not earned and exercise is not punishment."